 - Rheumatoid arthritis – this is an autoimmune condition that results to swollen, tender and painful joints.
 It can also cause tingling, burning and numbness in the hands.

 - Raynaud’s disease – this condition causes the small arteries in the fingers to spasm which results to finger numbness

 - Diabetes – diabetic neuropathy can result to damage to the nerves in the hands and feet.

 - Ulnar nerve entrapment – there is crushing or compression of the ulnar nerve running on the side of the little finger

 - An over-the-counter medication is usually given by the doctor to lessen the inflammation such as NSAIDs.

 - A brace or splint is also an option to keep the elbow or wrist in a position to prevent crushing of the nerve.

 - Allowing the hand and wrist to rest can help lessen the inflammation at home.
-An ice pack can also be applied on the site.
+Apply an ice pack on the site.

-- Steroid shots might be suggested by the doctor to lessen the inflammation.
+- The doctor might administer steroid shots to lessen the inflammation.